 I love your narrow, winding roadways that scarcely fit two cars in passing, but reward the effort with brilliant vistas around each bend.

-(Visit: Conor Pass on the Dingle Peninsula in County Kerry.
-You’ll wonder how you made it to the top without swiping another vehicle, but the views are worth every near collision!)
+Driving up Conor Pass, you’ll wonder how you made it to the top without swiping another vehicle, but the views are worth every near collision!

 I love your castles ruined and those restored, each with a story of its own.
 Whether stationed on a cliffside, or settled near an inland village, these fairytale fortresses take me back in time.